SMerrony/keypadder/docs/ConfigurationGuide.md

 ```

 There are also two optional layout options: `colspan` and `rowspan`.

-The maximum number of keys per tab is currently set to 127.

 ### The `label` Item
 This defines what appears on your keypad.